Chainscript/chainscript-js/README.md

 #### Chainscript#snapshot()

 Adds a `snapshot` command to a script.
-Returns a new instance of `Chainscript`.
+Returns a new instance of `Chainscript` if immutable, otherwise returns the instance.

 #### Chainscript#update(updates)

 Adds an `update` command to a script.
-Returns a new instance of `Chainscript`.
+Returns a new instance of `Chainscript` if immutable, otherwise returns the instance.

 #### Chainscript#notarize()

 Adds a `notarize` command to a script.
-Returns a new instance of `Chainscript`.
+Returns a new instance of `Chainscript` if immutable, otherwise returns the instance.

 #### Chainscript#email(to)

 Adds a `send_email` command to a script.
-Returns a new instance of `Chainscript`.
+Returns a new instance of `Chainscript` if immutable, otherwise returns the instance.

 #### Chainscript#change(fn)

 Adds an `update` command to a script that applies granular updates to the document.
-Returns a new instance of `Chainscript`.
+Returns a new instance of `Chainscript` if immutable, otherwise returns the instance.

 Ex: